n4q7x/Ontologica/README.md

 ## "Semantic gauging" and iterative, bottom-up design

 In this section I will explain why Ontologica is such a useful design tool to structure one's own thinking, using the central technique of "semantic gauging" for iterative ontology design and refinement.
+This is related to and influenced by the concept of "clause testing" in linguistics.

+***

 Ontologica supports: